Experience epic surf, golden beaches, the aloha spirit and active volcanoes on this gap year program in Hawaii!

-The program is open to high school graduates, university students and graduates, ideally 18 – 24 years.
+This gap semester program is perfect for high school graduates, college students and graduates, and gap year students, ideally 17 to 22 years old.
 Optional transferable academic credit is available to all participants.

 70 days in 70 seconds - check it out now!